michristianson/ech-capacities-haskell/README.md

 I wrote this code in 2015 as part of a Research Experience for Undergraduates (REU) program at Columbia University.
 This research ultimately resulted in a [paper](https://arxiv.org/abs/1610.00566) (co-authored with Jo Nelson, and published under my former legal name) that extends some of Hutchings' results in "Beyond ECH Capacities."
 [Note: this research was partially supported by NSF grants DMS-1206667, DMS-0970108, and a Graduate Research Fellowship.]

 This version of the library is written in Haskell.
 Some of the combinatorics involved are very computationally intensive; rather than optimizing the Haskell code, I chose to rewrite it in C++, which resulted in a huge performance improvement.
 If you're interested in doing computations for research with this library, I recommend checking out the C++ version, which can be found [here](https://github.com/michristianson/ech-capacities-cpp/).
-However, if just want to play around with some of these combinatorial computations and see how they work, the Haskell version should work just fine.
+However, if you just want to try out some of these combinatorial computations and see how they work, the Haskell version should work just fine.